Powerbomb: Folding powerbomb

 The move sees the wrestler lifts the opponent and drops them on the mat, while sliding forward and lifts his legs off the mat, putting his full body weight on top of the wrestler and thus pinning their shoulders more firmly against the mat.
-Popularized by Genichiro Tenryu, Toshiaki Kawada and recently WALTER.
+Popularized by Genichiro Tenryu, Toshiaki Kawada and recently Gunther.
 Samoa Joe used this to transition into a number of submission holds.

 Ganso bomb

-Translated literally from Japanese as Originator Bomb (元祖 ganso) but in English more commonly referred to as the original powerbomb, this move sees the attacking wrestler make an opponent bend over and grab them in a belly to back waistlock before then lifting the opponent until they are vertical.
+Translated literally from Japanese as Originator Bomb (元祖 ganso), but in English more commonly referred to as the original powerbomb, this move sees the attacking wrestler make an opponent bend over and grab them in a belly to back waistlock before then lifting the opponent until they are vertical.
 The attacking wrestler then drives the opponent down on their neck and shoulder while either remaining in a standing position, sitting position or dropping down to their knees.
 The move is considered one of the most dangerous moves in professional wrestling as the person taking the move is in freefall, dropped onto their own head or neck without protection.
 It was invented by Lou Thesz and popularized by Toshiaki Kawada as the Kawada Driver.
 AJ Styles used during his tenure with New Japan Pro-Wrestling as the Hollow Point.
-Brock Lesnar unknowingly used the move on Hardcore Holly in 2002 that legitimately injured his neck.
-This was actually due to attempt by Holly sandbagging the move, not cooperating by acting as dead weight, making it difficult for Lesnar.
+Brock Lesnar inadvertently used the move on Hardcore Holly in 2002 which injured his neck.
+This was actually due to Holly sandbagging the move thus making it difficult for Lesnar to perform the move correctly.